Reviews and testimonials cause stress for many people.

 You can.
 It just takes a little intentionality.

-Here are three steps you can take to get great testimonials (with a couple examples at the end of this post).
+Here is how to get testimonials from clients that reflect just how great your work really is (with a couple examples at the end of this post).

 1. Send your customers a survey